Aboobakerswadiq/Event_Scheduler/README.md

 # 📅 Event Scheduler System

-A full-stack Python + HTML/CSS/JavaScript project that lets users create, view, update, delete, and search for events — with reminders and optional email notifications.
+A full-stack Python + HTML/CSS/JavaScript project that lets users create, view, update, delete, and search for events — with reminders and email notifications.

 ---